 Each postmix output that has been through one mixing round has an anonymity set of 5 (in other words, one of 5 possibilities).
 This is good, but not great.
 Ideally, you want this number to be higher to offer real anonymity.
 Acheiving this is very straightforward - simply keep Sparrow running with the wallet open.
 The Whirlpool client will continue to run and will select postmix UTXOs to participate in further mixing rounds.
 The great advantage is that it does not cost any further fees - your anonymity increases for free!

 Important: While your UTXO is waiting to be selected, it is important that your computer does not sleep due to energy saving settings.
 If your computer sleeps, it will close the connection to the coordinator unilaterally causing the mix to fail.
 In order to protect other users, the coordinator will temporarily ban UTXOs that cause mixes to fail several times in short period.
 Disable computer sleep while mixing by using the Control Panel in Windows, the System Preferences in OSX and Power Management settings in Linux.
 Alternatively, you can install Caffeine (Windows), Amphetamine (OSX) or Caffeine NG (Linux).
+Sparrow can also prevent your computer from sleeping by keeping the display awake - see the function in the Tools menu.

 If you wish, you can stop and start mixing with the button at the bottom of the UTXOs table.
 Sparrow will remember this setting across restarts.

-The Postmix wallet can be used a normal wallet for sending.
+The Postmix wallet can be used as a normal wallet for sending.
 By default, it will use the ‘Privacy’ setting when constructing a transaction.
 With this setting, the wallet attempts to create a fake 2 person coinjoin (also known as STONEWALL) when spending to further protect the anonymity of all postmix outputs.
 If this is not possible (generally due to insufficient funds), be aware that combining postmix UTXOs indicates common ownership over them and decreases your anonymity.

 Below is an example of a fake two person coinjoin (STONEWALL) transaction.
 The first two outputs are of the same value, with one being the payment amount and the other returning to you as change (in addition to the normal change outputs).
 The inputs are carefully selected so that it is impossible to tell externally whether two people have coordinated to create a coinjoin to increase their privacy, or if this is simply a payment with additional outputs.